May 30, 2022

 You do not need masses of detail, long passages of text, or two million rows long spreadsheets to do that!
 Keep your proposal long enough to cover all bases, but short enough the potential client will not get bored reading it, especially if you will send it to them to read and not present it over Zoom!

 Your entire proposal should follow your brand guidelines and be consistent in format and layout.
-Include your logo and brand name on each page, in the same place, to ensure your proposal looks slick and professional.
+Include your logo design and brand name on each page, in the same place, to ensure your proposal looks slick and professional.

 To showcase your brand within the proposal, include no more than two pages or slides about you.
-Focusing on visual elements works well here; pictures of the team and past clients’ logos – especially if you have a blue-chip portfolio – are ideal additions.
+Focusing on visual elements works well here; pictures of the team and past clients’ brand logo – especially if you have a blue-chip portfolio – are ideal additions.
+In addition to focusing on visuals, you may consider using customer onboarding software that can help attract customers.

 You do not need to go crazy and include all the colours of the rainbow in your proposal!
 The main body of your slides or pages should be no more than two or three colours.
 Following this principle will make your proposals easy to process for the reader and allow you to direct their attention to the critical data points and messaging you include.

 The colours you use in your proposal can have a profound impact on how your deck makes the reader feel.
 You have the power to convey a range of emotions via the colours you choose, so choose them carefully!

 Help Scout’s Colour Emotion Guide and ChannelReply color psychology guide are is an excellent sources of inspiration on this and may help you mould your proposals better to say exactly what you want.
 You might even pick up some tips for reinventing your brand identity and becoming better at brand communications in general!

 You do not need me to tell you that Comic Sans is a no go area!